 - I started to buy it but then I thought about my move and it was an extra piece of furniture.
 Let me go off point here right quick and say NEVER get attached to things like furniture, you would be amazed at how you don’t really miss it at all once you get rid of it.

 At any rate.
 I hit a few pawn shops, which tend to be overpriced but they almost always have turntables and found a Techniques turntable for $40.
 00 and it had the needle.

 Without question, I will probably keep this turntable, it was in very good condition.
 How you record to your computer from the turntable:1.
 Download Audacity2.

-2. You have to buy this cable (pictured) and plug on end into your mic input on your computer or laptop after downloading Audacity.
+You have to buy this cable (pictured) and plug on end into your mic input on your computer or laptop after downloading Audacity.
 The cable is called a Y cable with a female stereo input for a computer.
 You can also simply tell the clerk what you are trying to do.

+You should see Audacity recording what is playing.
 The only disadvantage to this and all vinyl to computers is, it does not break up the record but there are breaks in the recording session where you can split the project and you will have to type in the name of the songs.
 You can then save the songs as MP3s.
-That's it.